-Acupuncture, a therapy within traditional Chinese medicine Traditional Chinese Medicine Originating > 2000 yr ago, traditional Chinese medicine (TCM) is a medical system based on the philosophy that illness results from improper flow of the life force (qi).
-The movement of qi is... read more , is one of the most widely accepted complementary therapies in the western world and is often part of integrative medicine.
+Acupuncture, a therapy within traditional Chinese medicine Traditional Chinese Medicine Originating > 2000 years ago, traditional Chinese medicine (TCM) is a medical system based on the philosophy that illness results from improper flow of the life force (qi).
+The movement of... read more , is one of the most widely accepted components of integrative therapies in the western world.
 Specific points on the body are stimulated, usually by inserting thin needles into the skin and underlying tissues.
 Stimulating these specific points is believed to affect the flow of qi (a universal life force) along energy pathways (meridians) and thus restore balance.

 The procedure is generally not painful but may cause a tingling sensation.
 Sometimes stimulation is increased by twisting, warming, or otherwise manipulating the needle.